 Amberley is a great place to bring children.
-Open Wednesdays to Sundays and Bank Holiday Mondays all year round, apart from a couple of weeks at Christmas, we run special activities and trails for children during school half terms and holidays – details can be found in What’s On.
+We run special activities and trails for children during school half terms and holidays – details can be found in What’s On.
 Our narrow-gauge railway operates daily and is a firm favourite with children as well as their parents and carers.

 There is a playground with swings and other equipment next to the Limeburners Café and at the other end of the site at the Rail Hall, youngsters will enjoy Sticky the locomotive and the Children’s Station.
 Don’t forget our nature walks, particularly in Spring and Summer.

 When you need a break, the Limeburners Café offers a delicious range of freshly made, seasonal recipes covering breakfast, lunch, snacks and treats.
 For children, we offer mini hot meals and lunch boxes.
 There are also many areas for picnics around the site.